The official functions and duties of the City Clerk are set forth in Chapter 32.17 of the Fort Wayne City Code and chapter 36 of the Indiana Code.

 - Responsible for the publication, updating and distribution of the Fort Wayne Code of Ordinances

-- Has available upon request for public reference and distribution the following documents: copies of all transcripts, legislation, certificates, meeting notices, council minutes and any other matters of public information
+- Has available upon request for public reference and distribution the following documents: copies of all legislation, certificates, meeting notices, council minutes and any other matters of public information

 - Responsible for following through all requests of Council for information and/or reports from various city departments